smacp/machine-translator/README.md

     }
 ]
 ```
-A client key and secret is required to use Microsoft's Translation service API.
+An Azure subscription is required to use the Microsoft Translator service API.
 Free or paid accounts can be created at [Microsoft Azure](https://azure.microsoft.com).

 ## MicrosoftTranslator

-The MicrosoftTranslator requires a Microsoft Cognitive Services subscription key to access Microsoft's service.
+The MicrosoftTranslator requires a Microsoft Translator subscription secret key and region.
 Example use for translating a string from English to Spanish:

 ```php
 use smacp\MachineTranslator\MicrosoftTranslator\MicrosoftTranslator;